Sanders set to face onslaught at Dem debate, as gloves come off against front-runner

 Minnesota Sen. Amy Klobuchar and wealthy progressive advocate Tom Steyer could also take swings at Sanders, though it's unclear how aggressive Sen. Elizabeth Warren of Massachusetts-- who last week blistered Bloomberg and other rivals but until recently had something of a truce going with Sanders -- will be.

-But the Sanders campaign doesn’t seem concerned, as senior adviser Jeff Weaver cast the expected incoming is simply an “air of desperation.”
+But the Sanders campaign doesn’t seem concerned, as senior adviser Jeff Weaver cast the expected incoming as simply an “air of desperation.”

 “You’ve got candidates, you’ve got super PACs, all piling on to stop Bernie Sanders,” Weaver said.
 “They know he has the momentum in the race.”

-The prospect of Sanders leveraging that momentum to build a daunting delegate lead on Super Tuesday has also set off alarm bells in the party, with critics warning that his nomination would pave the way for President Trump’s re-election and potentially hurt Democrat’s chances of maintaining the majority in the House or taking the majority in the Senate.
+The prospect of Sanders leveraging that momentum to build a daunting delegate lead on Super Tuesday has also set off alarm bells in the party, with critics warning that his nomination would pave the way for President Trump’s re-election and potentially hurt Democrats' chances of maintaining the majority in the House or taking the majority in the Senate.

-As for South Carolina's primary on Saturday, the latest RealClearPolitics average for South Carolina reflects a tightening race between Sanders and Biden, with Biden remaining in the lead with 26.8 percent of the vote.
+As for South Carolina's primary on Saturday, the latest RealClearPolitics polling average reflects a tightening race between Sanders and Biden, with Biden remaining in the lead with 26.8 percent of the vote.
 Sanders, though, is nipping at his heels with 21.7 percent.

 Fox News’ Gregg Re and The Associated Press contributed to this report.